 - How to create the right culture – developing an agile organisational culture and leadership to continue to adapt and influence external change in the future

 The pilot programme proved successful in sparking passion for change and giving confidence to CEOs in their ability to lead change.
-The AMA is now working with 20 more museums over a ten-month intensive programme, with the aim of helping these organisations to be more resilient, able to change, adapt, influence and remain relevant to an ever-changing external environment.
+The AMA is now working with a second cohort of 20 museums over a ten-month intensive programme, with the aim of helping these organisations to be more resilient, able to change, adapt, influence and remain relevant to an ever-changing external environment.

 CEO, Galleries of Justice